LeoM93/BiologicalRandomWalks/README.md

 ### How to Install and run Biological Random Walks

-In order to run the algorithm type "python3 main.py" followed by option:
+To install the framework download the zip file and decompress it.
+Then, Iin order to run the algorithm, from terminal go in the BRW directory and type "python3 main.py" followed by option:

  -p < protein_interaction_network_file_path > (required)